andrew/ultimate-awesome/README.md

 - [awesome-french](https://github.com/gbroques/awesome-french) - A curated repository of resources for learning French. 🇫🇷.
 - [awesome-gcx](https://github.com/gcxchange-gcechange/awesome-gcx) - Helpful links and resources for gcx.
 - [arduino-awesome-br](https://github.com/gerciljunio/arduino-awesome-br) - Lista com dicas, informações, bibliotecas e diversos conteúdos envolvendo Arduino.
-- [free-algorithm-resources](https://github.com/getvmio/free-algorithm-resources) - Algorithm Free Resources | This repo collects 116 of free resources for Algorithm. 🧩 Master the art of problem-solving with our Algorithm Playground!
-This repository offers a vast array of free algorithm resources, courses, and an online practice environment.
-Essential for computer science studen.
-- [free-artificial-intelligence-resources](https://github.com/getvmio/free-artificial-intelligence-resources) - [Artificial Intelligence Free Resources] This repository collects 48 of free resources for Artificial Intelligence. 🧠 Embark on your Artificial Intelligence journey with GetVM's AI Explorer!
-This repository is your gateway to cutting-edge AI technologies, featuring a rich collection of free resou.
+- [free-artificial-intelligence-resources](https://github.com/getvmio/free-artificial-intelligence-resources) - Artificial Intelligence Free Resources | This repo collects 48 of free resources for Artificial Intelligence. 🧠 Embark on your Artificial Intelligence journey with GetVM's AI Explorer!
+This repository is your gateway to cutting-edge AI technologies, featuring a rich collection of free resources, .
 - [free-bash-resources](https://github.com/getvmio/free-bash-resources) - [Bash Free Resources] This repository collects 14 of free resources for Bash. 🖥️ Conquer the command line with our Bash Commander repository!
 Explore a rich collection of free Bash learning materials and sharpen your skills in our online playground.
 Essential for system administrators, developers.
 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
 - [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
 Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.